How many times have you been told exercise is good for your mind, body and soul?

 Exercise for your dog can come in many different forms.
 Experiment and choose a form of exercise that suits your dog’s interests and abilities, as well as your own.

-- Dog sports are group/class activities such as agility, flyball, rally-o, or lure chasing.
+- Dog sports Are group/class activities such as agility, flyball, rally-o, or lure chasing.
 These are another great way to get your dog out a couple of times a week

-- Running or biking.
-Most dogs are bred for short, fast bursts of running, not necessarily for running a marathon.
+- Running or biking: Most dogs are bred for short, fast bursts of running, not necessarily for running a marathon.
 Be sure you are listening to your dog when they show signs of slowing down.

-- Exercising their brain instead of their body.
-Working a dog’s brain is another way to stimulate them and can be as simple as feeding them from a puzzle dish or giving them a stuffed Kong.
+- Exercising their brain instead of their body: Working a dog’s brain is another way to stimulate them and can be as simple as feeding them from a puzzle dish or giving them a stuffed Kong.

 What if I can’t get my dog the exercise they need?

-Luckily, the professional pet care industry has expanded greatly in the last couple years.
+Luckily, the professional pet care industry has expanded greatly in the last couple of years.
 Professional dog walkers are available to help your dog get the exercise and attention they need while you are at work.
 The right amount of exercise will help prevent health complications and expenses further down the road.
 Although you might feel the added expense is more than you can justify, if it ensures that your dog gets the exercise they need to lead a healthy, happy life, it is worth it.